HNurA/HNurA/README.md

 👩🏻‍💻 Currently a 3rd year student of Computer Engineering at the Istanbul Medeniyet University, Türkiye<br/>
 👾 Aspiring game developer passionate about creating immersive worlds and experiences<br/>
-📚 #learninginpublic as I dive into system programming, kernel development, and software engineering<br/>
+📚 #learninginpublic as I dive into system programming, kernel development, mobile app development and software engineering<br/>
 📫 How to reach me: hnuralbayrak@gmail.com<br/>

 <!-- GitHub stats from https://github.com/anuraghazra/github-readme-stats -->